Linear logic in normed cones: probabilistic coherence spaces and beyond: Exponentials

 Recall that a linear-nonlinear adjunction consists of the following data: \begin{itemize} \item a $*$-autonomous category ${\bf C}$ (i.e. a model of multiplicative linear logic); \item a category ${\bf K}$ with a cartesian product $\times $ and a terminal object $T$; \item two functors ${\bf R}:{\bf C}\to{\bf K}$ and ${\bf L}:{\bf K}\to{\bf C}$, which are {\it monoidal}, i.e. there are natural transformations \be A\times {\bf R}B\to {\bf R}(A\otimes B),\mbox{ }T\to{\bf R1}, \ee \be A\otimes {\bf L}B\to {\bf L}(A\times B),\mbox{ }{\bf 1}\to{\bf L}T, \ee and moreover are {\it lax symmetric monoidal}, which means that the above natural transformations commute in a reasonable way with various combinations of associativity and symmetry morphisms for $\otimes$- and $\times $- monoidal structures; \item an {\it adjunction} between ${\bf L}$ and ${\bf R}$, i.e. a natural bijection \be Hom(A,{\bf R}B)\cong Hom({\bf L}A,B), \ee which is a {\it symmetric monoidal adjunction}. \end{itemize} The last condition, i.e. that adjunction (\ref{adjunction}) is symmetric monoidal is equivalent (see \cite{Mellies_categorical_semantics}, Section 5.17) to saying that the monoidal functor ${\bf L}$ is {\it strong}, i.e. that natural transformations (\ref{mediating L}) are isomorphisms.

-\bt\cite{Mellies_categorical_semantics} In the above setting the endofunctor $!={\bf L}\circ{\bf R}$ equips the category ${\bf C}$ with a model of the linear logic $!$-connective. $\Box$ \et
+\bt[\cite{Mellies_categorical_semantics}] In the above setting the endofunctor $!={\bf L}\circ{\bf R}$ equips the category ${\bf C}$ with a model of the linear logic $!$-connective. $\Box$ \et

-We now go to the concrete case of coherent cone.
+We now go to the concrete case of coherent cones.
 As expected, the exponential connectives will be interpreted as spaces of power series, which can be understood as analytic functions and analytic distributions.
-Using these ingredients, we will construct a category of analytic maps between coherent cone.
+Using these ingredients, we will construct a category of analytic maps between coherent cones.
 This will be the second member of a linear-nonlinear adjunction providing us with a model of the exponential fragment.